SeaQL/.github/profile/README.md

   </tbody>
 </table>

-A big thank to DigitalOcean who sponsored our server hosting, and JetBrains who sponsored our IDE and every sponsor on [GitHub Sponsors](https://github.com/sponsors/SeaQL).
+A big thank to DigitalOcean who sponsored our server hosting, and JetBrains who sponsored our IDE, and every sponsor on [GitHub Sponsors](https://github.com/sponsors/SeaQL).

 SeaQL.org is an independent open-source organization run by passionate developers.
 If you enjoy using our libraries, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.